mit-pdos/fscq/pldi-supplement/README.md

 The crash(d) function is defined as `diskval` for a refinement proof in `OperationalSemantics.v`.
-The semantics programs are proven against use a non-deterministic definition `possible_crash` from `PredCrash.v`; ultimately these two approaches produce the same values for recovery execution, hence the ease of the refinement proof.
+The semantics programs are proven against use a non-deterministic definition `possible_crash` from `PredCrash.v`; ultimately these two approaches produce the same states for recovery execution, hence the ease of the refinement proof.

 ### Section 3.3: Specifications

 Specifications are described as Hoare quadruples in Section 3.3.
-As we point out in section 4.1, the definition of correctness is encoded as a Hoare double.
+As we point out in Section 4.1, the definition of correctness is encoded as a Hoare double.
 Hoare quadruples are implemented as syntax on top of Hoare doubles and thus specifications are written with separate preconditions, postconditions, and crash invariants.
 The syntax and encoding is given as a Coq notation in